 Figure 1.The pronghorn antelope (Antilocapra americana) is the rarest and least-known hoofed-mammal classified as a game species in the state of Washington.

-The pronghorn antelope (Antilocapra americana) is the rarest and least-known hoofed-mammal classified as a game species in the state of Washington.
-(Woodland caribou, Rangifer tarandus caribou, are rarer, but are classified as Endangered under both Federal and Washington’s state endangered species statute).
-Although often called simply “antelope”, pronghorns are not true antelope at all; most authorities consider them the sole modern member of the family Antilocapridae, whereas all other horned-ungulates (mammals with hooves) in North America belong to the family Bovidae.
+The pronghorn antelope (antilocapra americana) is the rarest and least known hoofed mammal classified as a game species in the state of Washington.
+Although often simply called antelope, pronghorns are not true antelope at all.
+Most authorities consider them the sole modern member of the Antilocapridae family, while all other horned ungulates (mammals with hooves) in North America belong to the Bovidae family.

-Pronghorns are rather small ungulates, measuring from 1 to 1.5m (3 to 5 ft) from head to tail, and from 0.8 to 1.0m (2.5 to 3 ft) at shoulder height.
-Adults weigh from 35 to 70 kg (77 to 154 lbs).
+Pronghorns are rather small ungulates, measuring from 1 to 1.5 meters (3 to 5 feet) from head to tail, and from 0.8 to 1.0 meters (2.5 to 3 feet) at shoulder height.
+Adults weigh from 35 to 70 kilograms (77 to 154 pounds).
 As their name implies, males (and occasionally females) carry black horns that consist of a sheath made of keratin overlaid atop a permanent, boney core.
-Female horns, if present, are little more than protuberances, but those of males have a distinctive shape, with a sharp, backwardly tip and a forward-point “prong”.
-The horn sheaths of males are shed after rut, and re-grown each year.
-Both males and females feature a cinnamon-brown coat on their back, with white- under-side pelage, as well as 3-4 white-colored bands on the under surface of the neck.
+Female horns, if present, are little more than bumps, but those of males have a distinctive shape, with a sharp tip and a forward prong.
+The horn sheaths of males are shed after the rut and regrown each year.
+Both males and females feature a cinnamon-brown coat on their backs, with white underside fur and three or four white bands under the neck.

-Supremely adapted to open, relatively flat grasslands and shrublands, pronghorns are great travelers, and some populations migrate large distances annually.
-They are generally considered the fastest land mammals in North America, sometimes referred to as “speed-goats”.
-Pronghorns typically live in groups (larger in winter than summer), although breeding males will separate themselves into small territories in autumn to which they attempt to entice adult females.
+Supremely adopted to open, relatively flat grasslands and shrub lands, pronghorns are great travelers, and some populations migrate large distances annually.
+They are generally considered the fastest land mammals in North America, sometimes referred to as speed-goats.
+Pronghorns typically live in groups (larger in winter than summer), although breeding males will separate themselves into small territories in autumn and attempt to entice adult females.

-Washington represents the northwestern extent of historically occupied pronghorn range.
-Pronghorns declined greatly throughout their range in the 19th century, at which time they were extirpated from Washington.
-This may be the reason some books and references continue to show their native range as excluding Washington.
-That said, pronghorns were probably never numerous in the state; rather, their populations ebbed and flowed with large-scale climate changes and migrations.
-Historical records are clear, however, that pronghorns did at least occasionally occupy much of the central portion of the state, between the Cascades and the forested northeast and Blue Mountains.
+Washington represents the northwestern extent of historical pronghorn range.
+Pronghorns declined significantly throughout their range in the 19th century, at which time they were extirpated from Washington.
+This may be the reason some books and reference materials continue to show their native range as excluding Washington.
+While pronghorns were probably never numerous in the state, their populations ebbed and flowed with large scale climate changes and migrations.
+Historical records are clear that pronghorns did at least occasionally occupy much of the central portion of the state between the Cascades and the forested northeast and Blue Mountains.

 Pronghorns are occasionally observed on private lands within Washington.
 It is useful, therefore, to understand some of the important aspects of their biology that are relevant to coexistence.